vanjohnson879/frontline-cloud-doc/content/tutorials/getting-started/index.md

 ## Step 3 - Generate a package {#generate-package}

 Gatling Enterprise requires a package built from a Gatling project in order to run a test.
-This package is called an `artifact`.

-To create an artifact, run the `artifact.bat` (if Windows) or `artifact.sh` (if Linux/MacOS) file, Gatling will start creating your first artifact:
+To create a package, run the `artifact.bat` (if Windows) or `artifact.sh` (if Linux/MacOS) file, Gatling will start creating your first package:

 ```console
 $ ./bin/artifact.sh